Remarkable Stories from Research Trip (Singapore, Taiwan March 2019)

 SINGAPORE RADIATION ONCOLOGY STORY: During an invigorating chilli crab dinner conversation with Dr T, a respected and innovative Singaporean radiation oncologist, I mentioned when living in the UK after her world-first surgery in Rotterdam; Grace had been offered consulting rooms in a prestigious London Harley Street Cancer Clinic.

 When Dr T asked with whom; Grace replied, ‘Prof Karol Sikora.’
-Remarkably, Dr T had studied Prof Sikora’s work for decades and was inspired by his innovative approach to cancer treatment.
-When he asked how Grace came to know him, she replied he had heard her presentation at the Penny Brohn Memorial lecture in London.
+Dr T laughed so hard he nearly fell off his chair.
+He had studied Prof Sikora’s work for decades and was inspired by his innovative approach to cancer treatment.
+When he asked how Grace came to know him, she replied he had heard her presentation at the Penny Brohn Memorial (large UK cancer charity) lecture in London.

 Impressed by her knowledge and experience, Prof Sikora became a colleague & collaborator and wrote an accolade for the second edition of Grace’s best seller – Women of Silence – The Emotional Healing of Breast Cancer.
-He quickly asked Grace if she could work for him at Harley St in London.
-As Grace and Dr Daniel T talked on, he frequently expressed appreciation for the depth of her cancer experience and supportive care model.
+He even asked Grace if she could work for him at Harley St in London.
+As Grace and Dr Daniel T talked on, he frequently expressed appreciation for the depth of her cancer experience and her pioneering work of her supportive care model.

-TAIWAN STORY 1: A visit and personalised tour of the World’s Most Advanced Brain Cancer Treatment facility: Similarly, during a meeting with the leading Radiation Oncologist at a Taiwan University Nuclear Reactor Brain, head and neck cancer treatment centre, he expressed delight at Grace’s knowledge of his specialised field of nuclear medicine.
+TAIWAN STORY 1: A visit and personalised tour of the one of 2 of the World’s Most Advanced Brain Cancer Treatment facility: (the other is in Japan) Similarly, during a meeting with the head Radiation Oncologist at a Taiwan University Nuclear Reactor Brain, head and neck cancer treatment centre, he expressed delight at Grace’s knowledge of his specialised field of nuclear medicine.
 This is a treatment little known in Australian & NZ medical systems.

 TAIWAN STORY 4: Medicinal Mushroom Growers/Manufacturers: Interestingly, when we met the team whose farm produced the medicinal mushroom, we noted their Rotarian badges.
-They were happily surprised to learn Grace was an inaugural recipient of the Rotary International Jean Harris Award of Excellence for services to health in Australia in the late 90’s.
-Another remarkable ‘coincidence.’
+They were happily surprised to learn Grace was an inaugural recipient of the Rotary International Jean Harris Award of Excellence for services to health in Australia in the late 90’s. (one of few such awards given in Australia) Another remarkable ‘coincidence.’
 Or was it?

 SUMMARY FROM SINGAPORE TAIWAN TRIP: